 Recordings and Transcriptions in Tutor Training

-One week tutors listen to a recording of a past writing group session.
-Often an older session, from a few years back, is chosen and we listen together in small groups to the whole fifty minutes.
+One week, tutors listen to a recording of a past writing group session.
+Often an older session, from a few years back, is chosen and we listen to the whole fifty minutes together in small groups.
 These help illustrate our current practices and why we developed them.
 While listening as a group during class, each tutor privately writes what we call a Play-by-Play.
 Once the session recording is over, each tutor privately reads over what they’ve written and writes a Center of Gravity (see our Lens Booklet).
-This last response is shared with the group they're listening together with and is the basis for the rest of that night’s discussions.
-Here’s a chance to have a fruitful conversation about what was going on int the session we heard, through writing.
+This last response is shared with the group and is the basis for the rest of that night’s discussions.
+This provides a chance to have a fruitful conversation about what was going on in the session we heard, through writing.

-This is selecting a few minutes from that session, and then transcribing it.
-By examining a short selection, around five minutes, of a past session, a new tutor can get insights about what makes small group tutoring work and what gets in the way.
+This is done by selecting a few minutes from that session and then transcribing it.
+By examining a short selection, around five minutes, of a past session, a new tutor can get insights about what makes small group tutoring work and what gets in the way of its success.
 More often than not, it’s the struggle tutors and students have with how to respond to texts.
 This is not meant to critique past tutors.
 Rather, it allows for rich learning about the process of tutoring.

 In their second semester tutors record one of their own sessions, listen to it, select and transcribe a few minutes using the close vertical transcription method, and write a reflection.
 As with their transcription of a past session, tutors often learn things about tutoring and group dynamics that they have missed while in the thick of facilitating their own groups.²

 What makes these close vertical transcriptions so vital?
-Doing one on a past tutor sessions can reveal group dynamics that are not likely to be apparent to a first semester tutor.
+Doing one on a past tutoring session can reveal group dynamics that are not likely to be apparent to a first semester tutor.
 This insight can then shape the ways the tutor grows in the next semester.
-When tutors do a close vertical transcription of their own sessions they are shown aspects that may not be working as well as they thought and are in need of revision.
+When tutors do a close vertical transcription of their own sessions, they are shown aspects that may not be working as well as they thought and are in need of revision.
 We’re all about revision.

 These transcriptions also make the reasoning behind our practices clearer.
 Tutors often want to run sessions in a directive or guiding way.
 Similarly, students usually come in wanting or thinking they’re going to be guided toward a better paper or directed in the changes they need to make.
-What the recordings and transcriptions show is that this directive approach is really unhelpful in tutoring writing.
+What the recordings and transcriptions show is that this directive approach is not helpful in tutoring writing.